Fitmavincent/shortcuttest/README.md

 ####Yet to Improve
 1. Knowledge of web server deployment
 2. Cleaner code.
 Less code to achieve tasks.
+Optimization.
 3. Better organized structure and seperate logic.
 4. More familiar with Javascript and boldness to use new libraries and technology.
 5. Improve ability and efficiency to grasp core ideas of documentation or manual.